Surgery: What to Expect

 Medical Devices

-Bring any medical devices that you would normally use during the course of your day.
-These items include, but are not limited to: insulin pumps, mobility aids.
+Bring any medical devices that you would normally use during your day, such as but not limited to, insulin pumps, mobility aids, CPAP machine.

 Skin Preparation